ISO of Keep’Em Home Outreach Program Manager

 SF East Bay residents preferred.
 Must have own transportation, be reliable, prompt, professional and organized.

 Contractor position with flexible schedule.
-To start, 10-15 hours a week building to 25 hours a week as position develops and scope of project increases.
+20-30 hours a week.
 Hourly reimbursement ($20-$30) dependent on experience.

 Will be required to volunteer at one public event as part of the interview process.

 Email: BADRAP.
 Please understand that we will not be able to respond to resumes that do not include job experience relevant to this position.
 Thank you!